 H Arnold 1872-1915; there is a painting at The Swan Inn, Fittleworth; views of the Downs, cottage scenes.

-William Wilfred Ball 1853-1917; a landscape and marine painter and etcher, who lived in Putney, then Lymington.
+Wilfred Williams Ball 1853-1917; a landscape and marine painter and etcher, who lived in Putney, then Lymington.
 Later he travelled to Holland and eventually died in Khatoum, He was a prolific artist who painted a number of local Fittleworth views and illustrated books.

 Berenger Benger 1868-1935; lived for some time at The Grange, Hesworth Lane.
 His paintings include ‘In the Grange Garden’ painted while he lived there.
 Painted mainly watercolours.